-Placement Services, located in 113 Student Services Building, provides assistance to graduating students seeking jobs in business, industry, government, and the teaching profession via the following services.
+Placement Services, located in 113 Student Services Building, provides assistance to students and alumni planning careers and seeking jobs in business, industry, government, and the teaching profession via the following services.

-Career Counseling and assistance in planning job campaigns.
+Career Advising and assistance in planning job campaigns is offered by the professional staff.

 Campus Interviews with employers are limited to currently enrolled MSU students.
 Alumni are encouraged to use the alumni placement system, a job listing/credential referral service.
-Approximately 25,000 interviews per year are arranged in Placement Services for MSU students.

-Summer Jobs and part-time employment both on and off campus.
-Through its Student Employment Office, Placement Services helps some 17,000 MSU students find jobs during the school year and for summer.
+Summer Jobs, work-study jobs, and part-time employment both on and off campus are listed in the Student Employment Office.
 (See below.)

-Vacancy Listing of current job openings in Michigan, the Midwest and nationwide are maintained in Placement Services.
-Every two weeks all known vacancies are published in the Alumni Vacancy Bulletin.
+Vacancy Listings of current job openings in Michigan, the Midwest and nationwide are maintained in Placement Services.
+Every two weeks all known vacancies are published in the Vacancy Bulletin.

 Placement Services Bulletin announces weekly campus interviewing opportunities with visiting employers.
+The Bulletin is available each Thursday at 1 p.m.